keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 ## Yaml Synopsis for all containers

-The Yaml files for all `KeptnTaskDefinition` resources include the same lines at the top.
+The `KeptnTaskDefinition` Yaml files for all container runtimes include the same lines at the top.
 These are described here.